 - Family history of heart attack

-If your siblings, parents or grandparents have had early heart attacks (by age 55 for male relatives and by age 65 for female relatives), you may be at increased risk.
+If your siblings, parents or grandparents have had early heart attacks, you may be at increased risk.
+Early heart attacks are considered before 55 for male relatives and before 65 for female relatives.

 Tobacco use, lack of physical activity, obesity and stress are all additional contributing risk factors that can be modified by adopting healthy habits into your daily life.

-Remember, treatment for a heart attack begins by calling 911 in order to alert professionals who are trained to handle these situations.
-At Mayo Clinic Health System, we continually reinforce our commitment to meeting and exceeding our goals of providing the highest level of care to our heart patients.
+Remember, treatment for a heart attack begins by calling 911 to receive help from professionals who are trained to handle these situations.
+At Mayo Clinic Health System, we are committed to meeting and exceeding our goals of providing the highest level of care to our heart patients.
 Yet for all we do, recognizing the signs and reacting quickly to a heart attack begins with you.